the episode

 John McLarty: Well, it kind of goes back to you saying that if, and it is, one of the greatest miracles is a soul being saved, than Christ followers, more souls have been saved through the work of Christ followers than he and his ministry.

-John McLarty: of the greatest works is seeing souls saved and his disciples and then through his church and just believers through the ages.
-Absolutely.
-They continued that work that he Absolutely.
+John McLarty: One of the greatest works is seeing souls saved and his disciples and then through his church and just believers through the ages.

-Kimberly Faith: Well, again, just kind of winding this up a little bit, I just want to drive this point home that true humility is never weakness.
+Kimberly Faith: Absolutely.
+Well, again, I, just kind of winding this up a little bit, I just want to drive this point home that true humility is never weakness.
 It’s never weakness.
 It puts us into the power line of God, really.
-It taps us in to that power that’s far beyond we could even ask for or imagine, really.
+It taps us into that power that’s far beyond we could even ask for or imagine, really.

 John McLarty: And really, even people that are under the false impression in the world’s culture that, you know, like you started this, the guy said, Well, so and so would be a greater leader if he was humble.
 But when people see a person that is doing great things through the power of God but humble about it, that is not perceived as weakness.
 That’s attractive.